Lilium superbum

 Lilium superbum is a species of true lily native to the eastern and central regions of North America.
 Common names include Turk's cap lily, turban lily, swamp lily, lily royal, or American tiger lily.
 The native range of the species extends from southern New Hampshire, Massachusetts, and New York, west to Illinois, Missouri, and Arkansas, and south to Georgia, Alabama, Mississippi, and Florida.

 Description

 Lilium superbum grows from 3–7 ft high with typically three to seven blooms, but exceptional specimens have been observed with up to 40 flowers on each stem.
 It is capable of growing in wet conditions.
 It is fairly variable in size, form, and color.
 The color is known to range from a deep yellow to orange to a reddish-orange "flame" coloring with reddish petal tips.
 The flowers have a green star at their center that can be used to distinguish L. superbum from the Asiatic "tigerlilies" that frequently escape from cultivation.
 It grows in swamps, woods, and wet meadows.

+Geographics

+Lilium superbum is primarily reinforced by wet growing conditions, such as wet soil and humidity.
+These flowers are found in geographic climates similar to those present in the Appalachian Mountain Range.